chaos-polymtl/lethe/.github/PULL_REQUEST_TEMPLATE/pull_request_template_bug-fix.md

 Code related list:
 - [ ] All in-code documentation related to this PR is up to date (Doxygen format)
+- [ ] If new files are added, the license is included in the header
 - [ ] Lethe documentation is up to date
 - [ ] Fix has unit test(s) (preferred) or application test(s), and restart files are in the generator folder
 - [ ] The branch is rebased onto master